 Writing a full history of Lovecraft and the effect he had and continues to have on fantastic and horrific literature, cinema, and even music, is somewhat beyond the scope of what we have time for here, though I will do my best to summarize.
 Lovecraft was a pulp writer in the early 20th century, a contemporary and frequent penpal of Robert E. Howard, creator of Conan the Barbarian, Solomon Kane, and a host of other memorable pulp fiction characters.
 Lovecraft’s stock in trade was a somewhat bizarre mix of horror and science fiction, and the majority of Lovecraft’s story take place more or less int he same universe and revolve around the same pantheon of fictional creatures, the poster child for which was Cthulhu.

 Many of you are probably already familiar with Lovecract and far more acquainted with his body of work than I am.
 In fact, when preparing to reviewing a number of films based upon the works of Lovecraft, I realized that I was not so much experienced with Lovecraft as I was in the general vicinity of people vaguely knowledgeable about the fact that the guy existed and created his own bizarre mythology revolving around an elder race from the very beginning of time and the various ways in which they cause trouble for the people of New England and other locations.
 When I was in fourth grade, I got a collection of H.P.
 Lovecraft stories through those Troll book order things that were so awesome back then.
 Man, nothing was better than the day those Troll book orders show up.
 You’d be sitting in class, and all of a sudden a guy would show up and drop off a big ol’ box, and you knew it was full of the books you ordered a month ago.
 You’d have to sit through the rest of the lesson, usually, but it was worth it.
-Getting the books, back then, was actually even better than when kids had their birthday and had to bring in cupcakes for the class.

 In fact, other than my mom encouraging me to watch old horror movies when I was little, those elementary school book order things are probably the single biggest influence that steered my down the cinematic path that finds me, today, fervently defending the likes of Jess Franco and Alfonso Brescia.
 My friends and I used to order all sorts of monster books from that thing.
 They had this one series of paperbacks with black covers, featuring a photo of a famous monster of filmland.
 Each book, of course, was focused on a particular type of monster, so there was a book for vampires, one for werewolves, one for Frankenstein monsters, one for mummies, and one for space aliens.
 The things I remember most vividly about them was that the vampire one had a scary picture of venerated horror film icon Christopher Lee on the cover, the Frankenstein one had a picture inside of venerated horror film icon Christopher Lee as Frankenstein which really scared and enthralled me, and that in the space alien one there was a promotional still from The Mysterians that showed a massive and largely out of perspective battle between the Mysterians, the Japanese military, and a huge army of Mogeras.
 Needless to say, when I finally saw The Mysterians, I was disappointed to find out that there was no army of Mogeras anywhere in it, and no battle like the one in the book.
 I have since made my peace with The Mysterians, though, and like it despite the absence of such a conflict.